kouxing2000/ShadowPort/README.md

 How to use?
 ----
-Can use the project as a standalone application or be embed in your java application.
+Can use the project as a standalone application or be embed in your java application.<BR>
 TODO wiki

 Features:
 ----
-Support several clients and severs connect to the same mediator.
+Support several clients and severs connect to the same mediator.<BR>
 Dynamic configuration for the port mappings.